 2. What does “forgetting what is behind” mean?
 Paul could have meant that he no longer focused on past pursuits, passions, and even problems, and wanted to keep his focus riveted on what Christ had captured his attention and allegiance to accomplish now.
 I, too, want to run not looking back on past accomplishments and failures, but to keep asking God to direct me to what he wants me to do for him today, this week, and going forward.

 3. How can I press on toward the goal? (of knowing Christ and making Him known.)
 I have three ways to press on: 1.
 Press into God for direction and courage.
-I have compiled verses that I say to myself to help me have courage and confidence: (Philippians 1:6, Ephesians 2:10, Psalm 138:8).
+I have compiled scripture verses that I say to myself to help me have courage and confidence: ( i.e. Philippians 1:6, Ephesians 2:10, Psalm 138:8).
 2. Put one foot in front of the other.
 Break the goal down into smaller steps and start walking.
-This website and blog are a result of taking smaller steps to work toward a goal.
+When I had a goal of developing a website to “coach” others in their race of faith, the task was daunting.
+I had no idea how to do it.
+So I broke the goal down into achievable steps and began moving forward.
+Eventually, my website was launched.
 3. Pray for God to accomplish His work through me.
 Psalm 127:1 says, “Unless the Lord builds the house, the workers build it in vain.”
 Psalm 90:17 says, “May the favor of the Lord rest upon us.
 Establish the works of our hands for us, yes, establish the works of our hands.”

 How are you pressing on for Christ this fall?
 Let me know so I can cheer you on and pray for you!